nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 3.3 Parser Component

-The Parser Component is responsible for parsing the user input and returning the corresponding command class to be executed.
+The Parser Component is responsible for parsing the user input and returning the corresponding Command class object to be executed.

-Here's a partial class diagram to better illustrate the Parser Component:
+Given below is a partial class diagram to better illustrate the Parser Component:

 ![ParserClassDiagram](diagrams/ParserClassDiagram.png)

-How the `Parser` component works:
+#### How the Parser component works:

+* After getting the user input, MedBot calls the `parseCommand(userInput)` method of the `Parser` class to parse the input.
-* When `Parser` is called by MedBot to parse the user input, it will call the view specific parser `XYZCommandParser` depending on the current view type (`XYZ` is a placeholder for the specific command name eg. `PatientCommandParser`).
+* Depending on the current MedBot view, the `Parser` class then calls the `ParseXYZCommand()` method of the view specific parser `XYZCommandParser`  (`XYZ` is a placeholder for the current view, namely `Patient`, `Staff` and `Scheduler`).
+* The `XYZCommandParser` then determines the type of command that the user input corresponds to and calls the corresponding `parseABCCommand()` method which creates and returns the corresponding `Command` object (`ABC` is a placeholder for the command type, e.g. `AddPatient`, `DeleteStaff`, `ListAppointment`).
-* The `XYZCommandParser` will then create and return the corresponding `XYZcommand` object by utilising the `ParserUtils` to help it process the user input.
+* The methods in `ParserUtils` are used by the `Parser` and `XYZCommandParser` classes to process some parts of the user input.

 The sequence diagram below better illustrates the working process described above: